Afkir-Mohamed/AWS-web-project/README.md

 How to use / get started:

 1. Clone the repository.

-2.Ensure your SSH key or GitHub credentials are set up on your machine (or EC2 instance).
+2. Ensure your SSH key or GitHub credentials are set up on your machine (or EC2 instance).

-3.Push your changes (typically using the main branch).
+3. Push your changes (typically using the main branch).

-4.(Optional) Use CI/CD pipeline or scripts to deploy changes automatically.
+4. (Optional) Use CI/CD pipeline or scripts to deploy changes automatically.